Manufacturers and reps both say 2020 looks great for reps, according to MANA’s second annual member survey.

 Because independent manufacturers’ rep agencies typically don’t have an IT resource, implementing a software solution can seem overwhelming.
 Fortunately, there are now plug-and-play solutions for optimizing … Read the rest

 I recently met with two clients of mine who worked together in a small sales rep agency.
-Their principal wanted them to start using a customer relationship management (CRM) software program to record sales contacts and a myriad of other information.
+Their principal wanted them to start using a customer relationship management (CRM) software program to record sales contacts and myriad other information.
 They had both read my book and know that I caution salespeople about providing all their sales contacts and other details of their day-to-day work to their principal because such detailed information can be used to lay the foundation for their principal to go direct.
-In fact, one of the chapters in my book is entitled “Beware of the … Read the rest
+In fact, one of the chapters in my book is entitled “Beware of the New Sales … Read the rest

 MCS has been serving the Alabama, Florida, Georgia, North Carolina and South Carolina territory since 1998, and I have been a MANA member since 2008.